lampsitter/egui_commonmark/README.md

 ## Compile time evaluation of markdown

-If you want to embed markdown directly the binary then you can enable the `macro` feature.
+If you want to embed markdown directly the binary then you can enable the `macros` feature.
 This will do the parsing of the markdown at compile time and output egui widgets.

 ### Example